mitranim/wordplay/readme.md

 koñvict (horse thief) [🐴] © LJ

-trusters (pray for them to get you there) © LR
+trusters (pray for them to get you there) © VA

 higherarchy © M

-heirarchy (order of inheritance) © LR
+heirarchy (order of inheritance) © VA

-hairarchy (mandated haircuts like in North Korea) © LR
+hairarchy (mandated haircuts like in North Korea) © VA

-herarchy (matriarchy [en]; based on dong size [ru]) © LR
+herarchy (matriarchy [en]; based on dong size [ru]) © VA

-hirearchy (pay to have a whole clan on your side) © LR
+hirearchy (pay to have a whole clan on your side) © VA

-heararchy (familiar to you) © LR
+heararchy (familiar to you) © VA

-herearchy (local only) © LR
+herearchy (local only) © VA

 koñterfeit (Trojan horse; a pony peddled as a young horse; a lowborn horse peddled as a high breed; probably more) [🐴] © M

 cointerfitter (someone peddling counterfeit coins) © LJ

-cuntstomer (one that can just straight up fuck off) © LR
+cuntstomer (one that can just straight up fuck off) © VA

-custormer (really impatient ones that try to get into the store early/late) © LR
+custormer (really impatient ones that try to get into the store early/late) © VA

 cusstomer (bitch asking to see the manager) © LJ